matthiaskoenig/sbmlsim/docs/overview.md

 - parameter scans
 - parameter sensitivity analysis

+**Reproducibility**
-A simplified exchange language based on JSON is part of `sbmlsim`
+- A simplified exchange language based on JSON is part of `sbmlsim`
+- COMBINE standards are used whereever possible.

 **Visualization**
 - interactive plots (altair)